varunyn/sonarQube_workshop/LabGuide400.md

 EOF
 ```

-NOTE: Replace the IP address with the IP address of your JavaWebService compute image created in lab 050, docker image name from your docker hub.
+**NOTE: Replace the IP address with the IP address of your JavaWebService compute image created in lab 050, docker image name from your docker hub.**

 - Paste the commands in Unix Shell and click **Save**.

     ![](images/400/15.png)

-- Build the job.
-Check the logs.
+- Click on **Build Now** to run the Job.
+Check the logs for message.

     ![](images/400/16.png)

 - To confirm everything is deployed successfully.
-Go to your IP_address:8080/statictweets
+Go to your **IP_address:8080/statictweets**.

     ![](images/400/17.png)